Carreau/phd-dissertation/parts/cells.rst

 actin monomers.
 This can lead to an average longer filament length.

-`Formins` Are one of those polymerase proteins that will increase the polymerisation rate at the barbed end.
-It has the particularity of being processing, meaning that it will stay bound to the barbed and while catalysing the addition of new monomers.
-We will see that the processivity of formins also permit the control of the localisation of actin polymerisation where formin proteins are present, like the tip of filopodia.
+`Formins` are one of those polymerase proteins that will increase the polymerisation rate  of actin filament by dimerising and binding to the barbed end.
+It has the particularity of being processive, meaning that it will stay bound to the barbed and while catalysing the addition of new monomers.
+We will see that the processivity of formins also permit the control of the localisation of actin polymerisation where formin proteins are present, like the tip of filopodia. `Formin` posses domains rich in proline capable of binding to profilin (`FH1`) which allow formin to elongate F-Actin using actin monomers bounds to profilin.

 Actin depolymerisation and severing